Purdue-CS193/lab-1-gefsits/index.md

+# Gabriel Efsits' first CS193 Lab

+- All the good restaurants that are around.
+- All the help you can get for any class or course at almost any time.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.